ZiggyZonko/Duckonomics/README.md

 # 🦆 Duckonomics

-A machine-learning-powered economic simulator where ducks live, work, eat, pay taxes, start families, and influence a growing economy.

-Watch a society of ducks evolve as businesses adapt to demand, citizens earn wages, governments collect taxes, and populations rise or fall based on economic conditions.
+(Imported the video and got rid of unnecessary components of the readme while providing some summarising points in regards to how it works)

+Duckonomics is my silly idea of a society of well-civilised ducks, working to provide bread to themselves and raised families.
+The silly idea spirralled into a full pygame simulation with my discovering of a new hackclub campaign, Stardance!!!
+The idea matches some of my previous projects, not yet finished, eg. QuackyGrammer, DuckyPaste, DuckMail etc.

+Every duck in the simulation has it's own class, with it's own individual unique name, age, amount of money, hunger, happiness.
+Based off these stats, they raise children, work, pay taxes, buy food, grow old and eventually die 😢

+Here is some summarised dot points regarding the game!

 **Features:**

-    🦆 Autonomous duck citizens
+    🦆 Duck citizens

-    🍞 AI-powered bakeries that predict demand
+    🍞 Machine Learning powered bakeries that predict demand

     💰 Jobs and wages

-    🏛️ Government taxation system
+    🏛️ Government taxing

     👶 Population growth and aging